quixio/quix-docs/docs/get-started/quickstart.md

 If you're just curious, click the box to see the complete code.

-??? example "Push CPU load data to Quix Platform"
+??? example "Push CPU load data to Quix"

     Click the (+) symbols to see the code annotations.